What are cultural values? Cultural competence

 Accumulation of containers, packaging material, tools;

-Ensuring the protection of valuables in places of permanent location (working out the organization of security, fire safety, etc.)
+Ensuring the protection of valuables in permanent locations (working out the organization of security, fire safety, etc.)

-Request work force, loading facilities and transport, according to applications;
+Request work force, loading equipment and transport, according to requests;

-Packing of values of 1 and 2 groups in a container;
+Packaging of valuables of groups 1 and 2 in containers;

-Loading and evacuation of valuables to a suburban area or to other specific places;
+Loading and evacuation of valuables to a suburban area or other designated locations;

 Preparation of shelters for low-transportable objects;

-- "burial" and shelter of low-transportable values of 1 and 2 groups;
+- “burial” and shelter of poorly transportable valuables of groups 1 and 2;

 Protection of non-transportable values of groups 1 and 2;

-Organization of protection and preservation of valuables along the route and in new locations.
+Organization of protection and safety of valuables along the route and in new locations.

 Conclusion